 Ijaz Hussain Bajwa

 Ijaz is a Public Policy practitioner and Impact Evaluation researcher.
-He has extensive experience designing evaluations and improving public policies in the field of education, health, and entrepreneurship.
+He has extensive experience in designing evaluations and improving public policies in the field of education, health, and entrepreneurship.
 He is currently based in Pakistan.